waleedafifi90/NopCommerce-Selenium/README.md

 - [x] Seperate Constant, functions into several classes
 - [x] Assert product information inside the table
 - [x] Include the url in heading validation
+- [x] Check the left bar color for the menu parent like Catalog, Promotion

 ## ToDo